bob-ros2/voskros/README.md

 # STT ROS Node

-A out of the box speach to text recognizer using [Vosk speech recognition toolkit](https://alphacephei.com/vosk/).
+An out of the box speach to text recognizer using [Vosk speech recognition toolkit](https://alphacephei.com/vosk/).
 It works offline, does not rely on external services and supports multiple languages.